railsudemydale/bdd_course_rails5/README.md

 * -add the files and the new changes to track
 * -commit the changes/discard the changes as well
 * -save your code to online repositories - Github, bitbucket
+* -This is the repo of the BDD course with Rails 5 - Alpha blog